annaw-99/figma-converter/README.md

 npm install
 ```

-2. Create a `.env` file with your Figma API token:
+2. Create a `.env` file with your Figma API token (requires files scope).
 ```
 FIGMA_TOKEN=your_figma_token_here
 ```